drowzzyraccoon/DrowzysSleepTemplate/README.md

 The template should be easy to follow and if not, I can see if I can rework it to make sure you are able to read it properly and understand it easily.

+When selecting your RGB colors, I suggest https://rgbacolorpicker.com.
+You're able to copy the RGB code and replaced the RGB colors found within the code.

 The template only works well in the 3 light modes being;

 1. Kawaii Pink